clojure-emacs/enrich-classpath/README.md

 #### `:failsafe`

-By default, this plugin runs within a try/catch block and within a timeout.
+By default, this program runs within a try/catch block and within a timeout.
 This wrapping is called the 'failsafe' and it has the goal of preventing the plugin from possibly disrupting REPL/IDE startup.

 If an error or timeout occurs, REPL startup will continue, although no entries will be added to the classpath.